A general framework for knowledge integration in machine learning for electromagnetic scattering using quasinormal modes: Results and Discussion

 To investigate if the QNM-Net approach is also beneficial for more complex geometries when less is known about the physics, we apply the QNM-Net to free-form all-dielectric metasurfaces.
-We use a dataset introduced in Ref.~\cite{gahlmann_evaluation_2025} containing roughly \num{80000} meta-atoms and their corresponding scattering spectra.
-The geometry is described by a $100\times100$ binary bitmap representing the etching mask for the metasurface unit cell, as illustrated in Fig.~\ref{fig:metasurface}(a).
+We use a dataset introduced in Reference~\cite{gahlmann_evaluation_2025} containing roughly \num{80000} meta-atoms and their corresponding scattering spectra (more details are available in the Supporting Information).
+The geometry is described by a $100\times100$ binary bitmap representing the etching mask for the metasurface unit cell, as illustrated in \textbf{Figure~\ref{fig:metasurface}(a)}.
 As far as we know, no previous works have applied \glspl{nn} with resonance-based physics models to free-form designs.
 This system has a vastly larger design space, lower frequency resolution, a polarization-dependent scattering response, multiple overlapping resonances, nonradiative loss, and lacks mirror symmetry due to the presence of a substrate.
 Furthermore, only two columns of the $S$ matrix, corresponding to light incident from the top, are available in the dataset.